Robert Stewart, Viscount Castlereagh: Executions of William Orr and James Porter

-Castlereagh's general policy was to offer immediate clemency to the rebel rank-and-file (many of whom were then inducted into the yeomanry) while focusing on the politically committed leadership.
+Castlereagh's general policy was to offer immediate clemency to the rebel rank-and-file, many of whom were then inducted into the yeomanry, while still focusing on the politically committed leadership.
 But already before the rebellion, he had begun to earn the sobriquet "Bloody Castlereagh".

 In October 1797 his stepmother, Lady Frances, had petitioned Camden for the life of William Orr.
 On a charge of administering the United Irish test to two soldiers, Orr had been named on the same warrant that Castlereagh had used in the roundup of the previous September.
 The judge reportedly broke down in tears as he read the death sentence which the popular journalist Peter Finnerty credited to Castlereagh's insistence on making an example in the face of the growing French fever.
-(In 1811, Castlereagh successfully had Finnerty convicted for libel.)
+In 1811, Castlereagh successfully had Finnerty convicted for libel.

-After the rebellion (during which Mount Stewart was briefly occupied), Castlrereagh was content that leading United Irishmen in the Presbyterian north be allowed American exile.
-An exception was made in the case of James Porter, executed (again despite the entreaties of Lady Frances) following a court martial before Castlereagh's father, Lord Londonderry.
+After the rebellion, during which Mount Stewart was briefly occupied, Castlereagh was content that leading United Irishmen in the Presbyterian north be allowed American exile.
+An exception was made in the case of James Porter, executed, again despite the entreaties of Lady Frances, following a court martial before Castlereagh's father, Lord Londonderry.
 Porter, who had been his family's Presbyterian minister and, in 1790, his election agent, had become a household name in Ulster as the author of a satire of the county gentry, Billy Bluff, in which Londonderry was serially lampooned as an inarticulate tyrant.